rhysd/vim-clang-format/README.md

 When this variable's value is `1`, vim-clang-format automatically detects the style file like `.clang-format` or `_clang-format` and applies the style to formatting.

+- `g:clang_format#auto_format`

+When the value is 1, a current buffer is automatically formatted on saving the buffer.
+Formatting is executed at `BufWritePre` event.

 ### Vimrc Example

 ```vim